-- The faculty member who has become aware of the problem will complete a concern checklist form outlining his/her concern and/or complete a candidate disposition form, meet with the student to review concerns and offer specific suggestions for remediation.
+- 1. The faculty member who has become aware of the problem will complete a concern checklist form outlining concerns, as well as a candidate disposition form.
+Faculty will then meet with the student to review concerns and offer specific suggestions for remediation.
 A copy of the concerns checklist along with meeting notes will be forwarded to the student's academic advisor. - 2.
-Should the advisor receive two concerns checklists about a student, the student will be informed in writing and an appointment with the Associate Dean for Graduate Studies in Counseling and Leadership, the Program Director, and concerned faculty will be arranged.
+Should the advisor receive two concerns checklists about a student, the student will be informed in writing and an appointment with the Associate Dean for Graduate Studies in Counseling and Leadership (AD GSE-C), the Program Director, and concerned faculty will be arranged.
 During the meeting, a remediation plan will be crafted to address the behavior in question. - 3.
-In the event that three or more concerns checklists are received, the Associate Dean for Graduate Studies in Counseling and Leadership and the Program Director will be notified and given copies of the letters.
-The Associate Dean for Graduate Studies in Counseling and Leadership or the Program Director will then present the situation to the MFT Core Faculty for further review and investigation.
+In the event that three or more concerns checklists are received, the AD GSE-C and the Program Director will be notified and given copies of the letters.
+The AD GSE-C or the Program Director will then present the situation to the MFT Core Faculty for further review and investigation.
 As a part of the investigation, the student will be given the opportunity to interview with the faculty. - 4.
 Following the investigation, the MFT Core Faculty will make recommendations that may include remediation of behavior.
 This will be done only when the team feels that such recommendations would result in satisfactory resolution.
 However, if the student has breached any of the ethical codes of the profession, a different course of action may occur.
 The faculty takes seriously its ethical responsibility to recommend professionals.
 Consequently, it may be determined that the student's discontinuation in the program is necessary.
-This is a likely occurrence should the team conclude that the student's behavior was of a serious nature making service in the MFT field questionable.

-- 5. The MFT Core Faulty's report of findings and recommendations will be shared with the Associate Dean for Graduate Studies in Counseling and Leadership and Program Director in a closed meeting (e.g., faculty members only). - 6.
-Following faculty action of the MFT Core Faculty, Program Director, Associate Dean, and student will meet to review conclusions and recommendations.
-The Associate Dean for Graduate Studies in Counseling and Leadership and Program Director are then charged with the responsibility of monitoring the student's progress toward fulfilling the Core Faculty's recommendations. - 7.
+This is a likely occurrence should the team conclude that the student's behavior was of a serious nature making service in the MFT field questionable. - 5.
+The MFT Core Faulty's report of findings and recommendations will be shared with the AD GSE-C and Program Director in a closed meeting (e.g., faculty members only). - 6.
+Following faculty action of the MFT Core Faculty, Program Director, AD GSE-C, and student will meet to review conclusions and recommendations.
+The AD GSE-C and Program Director are then charged with the responsibility of monitoring the student's progress toward fulfilling the Core Faculty's recommendations. - 7.
 If the student is not satisfied with the Core Faculty's decision, the student may choose to appeal the decision to the Dean of the School of Education.